Skip to main content

 • Boldin, Aleksandra idr., ed.

 2016 Konjice: 870 let prve pisne omembe.
 Municipality of Sl.
 Konjice.
-The Church of the Sacred Family in Tepanje
+The Church of the Holy Family in Tepanje

 • Cerkev sv.
 Družine v Tepanju